ClarissaIngraham/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/be5a2423-dde6-4797-96e2-5e6ca30c7134)

 Now we're going to make a connection and setup a database named osTicket using HeidiSQL.
-So we will launch HeididSQL, create a new session and use "root" as the username and password.
+So we will launch HeidiSQL, create a new session and use "root" as the username and password.
 Then we will click open to connect to the database and create a database called osTicket.

 ![image](https://github.com/user-attachments/assets/5cb73461-1b92-4dfb-8abb-6d09ae3f678c)